 NSF International has published a certified reverse osmosis system that can reduce the TDS level in the water.
 This can be extremely helpful as you identify the suitable unit to install in your house.

-Indeed, NSF International does not approve of the use of the TDS meters.
-However, it does certify the treatment systems to reduce contaminants like heavy metals.
+Indeed, NSF International does not approve of the use of TDS meters.
+However, it does certify treatment systems that reduce contaminants like heavy metals.

 Analytical Methods and Treatment Technology